Looking for the best slim wallet to streamline your everyday carry? Here are 23 high quality minimalist wallets to choose from.

 (Someone should probably Tweet that.)

-Ever run into this situation?
-You’re shuffling through a crowded line, maybe at the grocery store or the subway station.
-Things are busy but moving until someone throws a wrench in the whole system because they can’t find their ID, credit card or fare card.
+Picture this: You’re shuffling through a crowded line, maybe at the grocery store or the subway station.
+Things are busy but moving until someone throws a wrench in the whole system because they can’t find their ID, credit card, or fare card.

-We’ve all been there.
-Maybe you’ve even been that person.
+Have you been there before?
 I know I have, and it’s not a good feeling.

-Slim wallets only allow to you carry the essentials, so you never have to dig through them to find what you need.
+Slim wallets force you to carry only the essentials, so you never have to dig through them to find what you need.
 You can grab whatever you need in just a few seconds.

 Plus, when is the last time something fell out of your front pocket?
 Exactly.